AntohiRobert/BGI-port/README.md

 # Statically linked sdl2 library plus sdl_bgi
 Two examples of hello world-ish windows, sdl2 statically linked.
-One example of bgi program(with Graphics.h)
+One example of bgi windows(with Graphics.h) - using sdl-bgi
 Uses latest stable release on unofficial github mirror for sdl2.
 Tested on:
  * Windows 10, CLion 2020.2.4